-Students accepted for enrollment in college-level courses must have appropriate academic qualifications, a high level of motivation, and adequate time to devote to studying a college-level course.
-The students must meet all college criteria and follow all college procedures for enrolling in the courses.
-Ultimately, students must receive approval from their high school counselor to attend LLCC’s College NOW program.
-High school counselors usually look for students who will have earned enough credits to graduate, have a good attendance record, and no behavioral problems.
+Students accepted for enrollment in college-level classes must have appropriate academic qualifications, a high level of motivation, and adequate time to devote to studying a college-level class.
+The students must meet all college criteria and follow all college procedures for enrolling in the classes.
+Ultimately, students must receive approval from their high school counselor to attend LLCC's College Now program.
+High school counselors usually look for students who will have earned enough credits to graduate, have a good attendance record and no behavioral problems.

 Students are expected to attend class regularly, and shall notify their instructor(s) when they are unable to attend class.
 The instructor may establish class attendance as an achievement standard.
 (Board Policy 4.12)

 Because LLCC views student participation as crucial to academic success, a student who has neither participated in a class nor communicated in some other way with the instructor during the first two weeks of class will be administratively withdrawn from such classes for non-attendance.
 This attendance verification period can be pro-rated for classes meeting over shorter terms.
 In such cases of administrative withdrawal, students are not entitled to a refund of tuition or fees.
 Those facing extenuating circumstances may go through the tuition refund appeals process.

 It is the student's responsibility to obtain assignments and content missed when a class is not attended.
 When students are unable to attend class for an extended period, they shall notify the appropriate instructor(s).
 In cases where it creates an undue hardship on a student to contact all instructors, the director of LLCC-Taylorville or designee shall contact his/her instructors.
 The CNA class has a very strict attendance policy.